gharveymn/matshare/README.md

 `matshare` is a function for process shared memory in MATLAB.
 This is partially based on the work done by Joshua Dillon for [`sharedmatrix`](https://www.mathworks.com/matlabcentral/fileexchange/28572-sharedmatrix) (which was broken by a recent release), and my main goals here were to provide a higher amount of robustness and to make working with shared memory as simple as possible.
 Among the features of `matshare` are automatic initialization, which allows one to omit explicit initialization and the worry of double initialization, and thread safety among different processes as well as threads created inside a process.
 However, one of the restrictions of `matshare` is that the function allows for exactly one variable in shared memory at a time, although this is easy to resolve since structs and cell arrays may be shared.

 ## Usage
 To compile `matshare` simply run INSTALL.m.
 Run ‘./tests/testmulti.m’ to verify that everything is working correctly.
 There are several ways to use `matshare` depending on your needs, and some methods give better performance than others.
-In the interest of performance, both the automatic initialization and thread safety features may be disabled by editing OPTIONS.m (thread safety can also be turned off after compilation using `mshparam`).
+In the interest of performance, both the automatic initialization and thread safety features may be disabled by editing OPTIONS.m (thread safety can also be turned off after compilation using `mshconfig`).

  The easiest way to use `matshare` is with objects.
 The class MatShare.m allows one to treat shared variables as if they were normal variables.
 To use this, create an object and use the ‘s_data’ property to read and write to shared memory.
 For example,